rsokl/Learning_Python/README.md

 If you want to submit a change to some of the content (e.g. correcting typos), do the following:
 1. Clone this repository
 2. Create a new branch, appropriately named for whatever task you are performing: `git checkout -b your_branch_name`
-3. Check out your new branch and commit any changes you make to it
+3. In your new branch, make the relevant changes and commit them.
 4. Push your branch: `git push origin your_branch_name` (you should have permission to do this, if you are added as a "contributor" to this project)
-5. Create a [Pull Request](https://help.github.com/articles/creating-a-pull-request/)) from your branch into the master branch.
+5. Create a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) from your branch into the master branch.

 # Building the Site
 **Important Note: it is strongly preferred that pull requests *do not* contain changes to the HTML of this site.
 Rather, it is better if PRs simply contain changes to text files (.rst or .md).
 A site administrator (@rsokl, @davidmascharka) will be responsible for publishing the actual site-HTML**.
 Thus the following instructions are useful for you to view your changes as they will appear in the site, but you likely need not go through the process of committing the changes to the HTML.